 The Mother and Baby Unit provides specialist care for women who require admission to hospital for significant mental health difficulties in the year following childbirth.
-Where appropriate we can also admit women in the third trimester of pregnancy.
+We can also admit women in the third trimester of pregnancy.

 Who is the unit for?